nationalarchives/da-tre-dev-documentation/architecture-decision-records/001-Enhanced-message-structure.md

 ```

 > _Questions_:
 > - Why do we require multiple process-UUID?
 Which process-UUID would someone use to diagnose an issue using the message logs?
+This is the history section for the messsages, and UUID are unique for each message and everything touches this message should attach a new UUID if raising a new event.
 > - Shall we remove the retry limit?
 What about when the retry limit is exceeded?
 Should TRE send another message?
+The limit is still valid, and the consumer should raise a new event informing the retry limit has been reached.

 ### TRE to Access